Akinfiyevo: Geography

 The village is located in the centre of Sverdlovsk Oblast, 17 kilometres away from urban-type settlement of Nizhnyaya Salda, 170 kilometres away from Yekaterinburg.

 History

-Akinfievo was founded in the end of 18th century by the Count Nikolai Nikitich Demidov.
+Akinfievo was founded at the end of 18th century by the Count Nikolai Nikitich Demidov.
 The inhabitants were engaged mainly in timber logging and extraction of stumps and delivered these materials to the Nizhnesaldinsky metallurgic plant.
 In addition, the main occupations were farming and animal husbandry.

 By the 21st century the main activity of the population - agriculture - has changed.
 Now inhabitants work at the industrial enterprises, in the sphere of education and trade.

 Population

 In 1843, there were 62 houses and 325 inhabitants in the village.